yahoo/elide-doc/pages/guide/v5/04-analytics.md

 #### Hjson extend vs Java's extends

 When using Java's `extends` keyword to inherit from a class, the compiler can throw errors on modifying data type of attributes.
-When using Hjson `extend`, Elide overcomes these limitations by recreating the child class by pulling all the attributes of the parent class.
-It will then add new attributes and apply modifications to existing columns as provided in the Hjson configuration.
+When using Hjson `extend`, Elide overcomes these limitations by recreating the child class by adding the properties and/or columns of the parent class, not re-declared or overridden in the child Hjson.
+The Java classes generated from Hjson do not make use of Java's `extends` keyword.

 #### Example Extend Configuration